 This course is the fourth level of a foursemester sequence in guitar performance skills.
 Students will be assigned technical exercises and works to be performed.
 Music theory, aural skills, sight-reading and musicianship appropriate to the level of practical ability will also be covered.
-Juries and recitals of solo performances will be required.
-All applied studies for music majors include a weekly onehour individual lesson and two-hour studio lab.
+Juries and recitals of solo by permission of the department Corequisite: Departmental permission